senecajs/senecajs.org/src/pages/get-started/index.md

 There is nothing special about the properties `role` and `cmd`.
 They just happen to be the ones you are using for pattern matching.

 The `seneca.act` method submits a message to act on.
-It takes two parameters:
+It has two parameters:

 * `msg`: the message object.
 * `response_callback`: a function that receives the message response, if any.

 The response callback is a function you provide with the standard `error, result` signature.
-If there was a problem (say, the message matched no patterns), then the first argument will be an [Error][] object.
-If everything went to plan, the second argument will be the result object.
-In the example code, these arguments are simply printed to the console:
+If there is a problem (say, the message matches no patterns), then the first argument is an [Error][] object.
+If everything goes according to plan, the second argument is the result object.
+In the sample code, these arguments are simply printed to the console:

 ``` js
 seneca.act({role: 'math', cmd: 'sum', left: 1, right: 2}, function (err, result) {